ngyvc/block3-adv-web/exercises/inheritance.md

 8. Write a php class called Shape with methods called getPerimeter() and getArea().
 Create a subclass called Circle that overrides the getPerimeter() and getArea() methods to calculate the area and perimeter of a circle.

-9. Write a php cehicle class hierarchy.
+9. Write a php vehicle class hierarchy.
 The base class should be Vehicle, with subclasses Truck, Car and Motorcycle.
 Each subclass should have properties such as make, model, year, and fuel type.
 Implement methods for calculating fuel efficiency, distance traveled, and maximum speed.

-10. Write a php ca class hierarchy for employees of a company.
+10. Write a php class hierarchy for employees of a company.
 The base class should be Employee, with subclasses Manager, Developer, and Programmer.
 Each subclass should have properties such as name, address, salary, and job title.
 Implement methods for calculating bonuses, generating performance reports, and managing projects.